Table of Contents

 Guitar Center will generally offer 50 – 60% of fair market value for gear when you trade in or sell to them.
 But how do they determine the fair market value?

 They have been in business for a long time.
 Over the course of that time, they have collected data and gained experience.
 Especially with used instruments and musical gear.
 If it’s vintage, they have someone in the store that can help make fair wholesale market offers.

 Now, not all gear will be online, which can complicate a valuation.
-But they are normally able to get very close even if they have to average the equipment against the cost of new..
+But they are normally able to get very close, even if they have to average the equipment against the cost of new.

-Just remember, it is always best to know what your gear is worth before you go in for an estimate.
+Just remember, it’s always best to know what your gear is worth before you go in for an estimate.
 So do your own homework as well!
 This way there are fewer surprises.

-Does Guitar Center Buy Used Gear For Cash?
+Does Guitar Center Have a Gear Calculator?

-How Can I Find Out How Much My Gear is Worth?
+How Can I Find Out How Much My Gear Is Worth?

-There are many ways to find out how much your guitar or other musical equipment is worth.
+There are many ways to find out how much your electric guitar or other musical equipment is worth.
 You can start by searching the internet for similar or exact models that are for sale.

-- Facebook Groups
+- Facebook Groups/Marketplace

 This will help you to get a good start comparing prices and condition gear is in being sold.
-You may also want to take the item to a few different music shops around you to get an average of what they feel it is worth as well.
+You may also want to take the item to a few different music shops around you.
+Just to get an average of what they feel it’s worth as well.
 It’s easier than ever to get an idea of what you can expect.

 What Condition Does My Gear Need To Be In?

 If the instrument is in very bad shape, you may want to rethink your strategy.
-Guitar Center does have their limits and will not accept gear that is falling apart or missing pieces.
-They do need to try and resell this item, so ask yourself, would you buy it in the current condition?
+Guitar Center does have its limits.
+They will not accept instruments that are falling apart or missing pieces.
+They do need to try and resell this item, so ask yourself, would you buy it in its current condition?

 According to Guitar Center, the gear must be 100% functional and have all its parts to be considered.
-If it has been highly modified this might also be an issue.
+If it has been highly modified, this might also be an issue.
 If in doubt, you can always bring it to them and see what they suggest.

 So you’re ready to do that but want to make sure your item is up to snuff?
 What should you do to prepare your gear?
 Well let’s pretend it’s a guitar, here are a few easy things you can do to get it ready!

 - Clean it.
 Dirt and grime will only make it look worn out and worth less.